theupdateframework/taps/tap15.md

 This TAP supports the following use case:

-Suppose a single targets metadata file contains a very large number of delegations or target files.
+Suppose a single targets metadata file contains a very large number of target files.
 The owner of this targets metadata file wishes to reduce the metadata overhead for clients, and so uses hashed bin delegations choosing 2,048 as appropriate number of bins.
 Given that hash bin delegation does not aim at partitioning trust for different target files, but to reduce metadata overhead, the delegating metadata will use the same key and signature threshold for each bin.

 Currently, the delegating metadata would list 2,048 role entries, one for each bin, containing the same information about the signing key,